jurjsorinliviu/Physics-Informed-Neural-Networks-for-Printed-Memristors/README.md

 This repository contains the full framework, dataset, and scripts to reproduce the experiments from:

-**“Physics-Informed Neural Networks for Compact Modeling of Printed Memristors: A Generalizable Framework."**  - a paper submitted to a journal
+**“Physics-Informed Neural Networks for Compact Modeling of Printed Memristors: A Generalizable Framework."**  - a paper soon to be submitted to a journal

 We propose the first **Physics-Informed Neural Network (PINN)** framework tailored for printed memristors, incorporating variability, noise robustness, and multi-mechanism conduction, with a formulation directly compatible with Verilog-A/SPICE compact models for potential circuit-level integration.